AVSLab/basilisk/docs/source/Support/Developer/bskModuleCheckoutList.rst

 Module Integrated Test
 ----------------------
 If an integrated test is provided as a ``test_XXX.py`` file.
 Does this test method have a complete description of what is being tested?
-The :ref:`test_fswModuleTemplateParametrized.py <test_fswModuleTemplateParametrized>` file contains a template illustrating the expected information.
+The :ref:`test_cModuleTemplateParametrized.py <test_cModuleTemplateParametrized>` file contains a template illustrating the expected information.
 Required sections include

     -   Validation Test Description
     -   Test Parameter Discussion